AliAzizpourian3/MADE2024/project/ProjectPlan.md

    - Align timeframes and ensure consistency between datasets.

 4. **Exploratory Data Analysis (EDA)**
-   - Perform analyses:
+   - Perform analysis:
-      - Trend Analysis
-      - Debt-to-GDP Ratio Analysis
-      - Correlation Analysis
-      - Economic Events Analysis
+      - Economic Events and Health Score Analysis
-      - Growth Rate Comparisons
-   - Generate visualizations for each analysis.
+   - Generate visualization for analysis.

 5. **Database Storage:**
    - Store the final combined and normalized dataset in a structured format for future use.